 That blog made brief mention of the capability to copy, delete, save and restore performance data through the GUI.

-The support behind the GUI is actually a set of commands that were added to the 6.1 release.
+The support behind the GUI is actually a set of commands.
+These commands were added in the 6.1 release.
 These commands are:

 - Copy Performance Collection (CPYPFRCOL)